Shell and Stone

 And then, on waking, Wordsworth puts the dream into a book, of course.

-This passage is from Wordsworth's The Prelude, Book V, published 1850.
-I first encountered it in The Oxford Book of Dreams (ed.
+SOURCE: Wordsworth's The Prelude, Book V, published 1850, I first encountered it in The Oxford Book of Dreams (ed.
 Stephen Brook, 1983).
-"Shell and Stone" is merely my title of convenience. --Chris Wayan
+Passage untitled; I added "Shell and Stone" only as a search aid.--Chris Wayan

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books